wach78/CoursePortalMiniApi/README.md

 The API must be running before course data can be retrieved.

-Start the API from the backend project directory:
+Start the API from the root project directory:

 ```bash
 dotnet run --launch-profile https